tarikkdiry/Flock/README.md

 Flock
 =========

 Where ducks meet.
-Not a dating site, creep.
+Not a dating site.
+I promise.

 Before: